Jim Traber

 After his MLB career, Traber played baseball in Japan for the Kintetsu Buffaloes in 1990 and 1991, and one season for Monterrey of the Mexican League in 1993.
 His time in Japan is perhaps most memorable for an incident in which Traber rushed the mound subsequent to being hit by a pitch, chasing the retreating Lotte Orions pitcher Kazumi Sonokawa into the outfield at the Akita Yabase Baseball Stadium.
 After charging the pitcher a second time, he was knocked off balance by the catcher while running and was kicked in the face on the way down by the Orions' manager, Masaichi Kaneda.
 Grainy footage of this incident is still widely distributed on the Internet.

 Traber's involvement with sports talk radio began after his retirement from professional sports.
 He served as a television color analyst for Fox Sports' regional coverage of the Arizona Diamondbacks during the team's World Series victory season of 2001, for which he was awarded a World Series ring.
 Traber was also part-time color analyst for the 2001 World Series radio broadcast.
 He can be heard cheering in celebration behind Greg Schulte during the famous play-by-play call of "A little blooper...
 Base hit!
 Diamondbacks Win!" for Luis Gonzalez's game-winning hit.
 Traber continued announcing in 2002 and 2003.
 Currently, Traber hosts "The Afternoon Sports Beat" and "Total Dominance Hour," shows on WWLS-FM radio station in Oklahoma City, Oklahoma.
 He sometimes refers to callers as Yardbirds.

-Traber has 2 sons, Trabes and Beau, with his ex-wife, and three daughters, Chelsea, Courtney and Katelyn, with his second wife Julie, who were her children from a prior marriage and whom Traber ended up adopting.
-Traber is estranged from both his biological children.
-Traber credits his wife Julie with making him realize he needed to be a Christian.
-Traber has appeared in court 12 times in the last decade for failure to wear a seatbelt and speeding violations.
+Traber has two sons with his ex-wife, and three daughters with his second wife Julie.